-The Board has also established an internal audit function, which is currently outsourced to an independent assurance provider to provide an independent appraisal over on the adequacy, efficiency and effectiveness of the system of internal control of the Group and recommendations for improvement of the control procedures to the Audit Committee.
-The Audit Committee reviews and approves the internal audit plan in order to ensure that the internal audit function is effective and adequate to minimise and manage the overall risk exposure of the Group.
+The Board has also established an internal audit function, which is currently outsourced to an independent assurance provider to provide an independent appraisal over on the adequacy, efficiency and effectiveness of the system of internal control of the Group and recommendations for improvements to the Audit Committee.
+The Audit Committee reviews and approves the internal audit plan in order to ensure that the internal audit function to remain effective and adequate to minimise and manage the overall risk exposure of the Group.
 The primary function of internal audit assignment is to undertake systematic reviews of the governance, risk and internal control systems within the Group in accordance with the approved internal audit plan.

-To ensure that the responsibilities of internal auditors are fully discharged, the Audit Committee reviews the adequacy of the scope, functions and resources of the internal audit function as well as the competency i.e. qualification and experience of the internal auditors on a yearly basis.
+To ensure that the responsibilities of internal auditors are fully discharged, the Audit Committee reviews the adequacy of the scope, functions and resources of the internal auditors as well as the competency thereof, i.e., qualification and experience on a yearly basis.